House moves toward OK of Dems’ sweeping social, climate bill

 Biden and other Democratic leaders have said the measure would pay for itself, largely through tax increases on the wealthy, big corporations and companies doing business abroad.

 Republicans said the legislation would damage an economy already racked by inflation, give tax breaks to some wealthy taxpayers and make government bigger and more intrusive.
-Missouri Rep. Jason Smith, the Budget Committee’s top Republican, echoed the alliteration from “Build Back Better” to mock it.

-“Bankrupts the economy.
-Benefits the wealthy.
-And it builds the Washington machine,” Smith said.
+Drawing frequent GOP attacks was a provision boosting the limit on state and local taxes that people can deduct from federal taxes, which disproportionately helps top earners from high-tax coastal states.

+Minority Leader Kevin McCarthy, R-Calif., railed against the package and recited problems the country has faced under Biden, including inflation, large numbers of immigrants crossing the Southwest border and the chaotic U.S. withdrawal from Afghanistan.
+“Yeah, I want to go back,” he said in mocking reference to the “Build Back Better” name Biden uses for the legislation.

+Democrats booed as he spoke, prompting McCarthy to glare and say: “It’s OK.
+I’m here all night.”

 Two weeks after centrists’ objections forced Democrats to delay the measure, the party’s divisions seemed all but resolved, for now.
 Facing uniform Republican opposition, Democrats can lose no more than three votes to prevail in the House.

-In a significant sign of movement, Florida Rep. Stephanie Murphy, a leading House centrist, said she would back the measure after the latest budget figures persuaded her the legislation “is fiscally disciplined.
-Despite its flaws, the Build Back Better Act has a lot of positive elements.”
+In a significant sign of movement, Florida Democratic Rep. Stephanie Murphy, a leading House centrist, said she would back the measure after the latest budget figures persuaded her the legislation “is fiscally disciplined.”
+She said the bill is flawed but “has a lot of positive elements.”

 Biden this week signed a $1 trillion package of highway and other infrastructure projects, which he’s spent recent days promoting around the country.
 But he’s been battered recently by falling approval numbers in polls, reflecting voters’ concerns over inflation, supply chain delays and the persistent coronavirus pandemic.